jdkula/QueueStatusScraper/readme.md

 Configured using the following environment variables:

+Required:

-- `MONGODB_URL` -- MongoDB connection URI
+- `MONGODB_URI` -- MongoDB connection URI
-- `MONGODB_DB` -- MongoDB database name
+- `MONGODB_DBNAME` -- MongoDB database name
-- `EMAIL` -- QueueStatus email address
-- `PASSWORD` -- QueueStatus password
 - `QUEUE_ID` or `QUEUE_IDS` -- The ID of the queue to scrape (multiple may be specified with commas)
 - `INTERVAL` -- How often to scrape in seconds

+Optional:

+- `EMAIL` -- QueueStatus email address (without credentials it scrapes the public-facing webpage, which will give less information)
+- `PASSWORD` -- QueueStatus password
-- `TIMEZONE` -- Which timezone QueueStatus is using
+- `TIMEZONE` -- Which timezone QueueStatus is using (defaults to the local timezone of the computer, which is probably wrong)